 Sharat is excited about participating.
 “The Startup in Residence The Hague program supports my proposal in the best possible and most holistic way,” he says.
 “Since my startup idea directly impacts society, I consider a municipality-initiated program like Startup in Residence to me the most ideal platform.”

-Startup Scoop Expert is developing an application that will help the Beatrixkwartier thrive.
+Startup Eventpeak is developing an application that will help the Beatrixkwartier thrive.
 “Our application aims to connect the existing hubs and increase visibility of events and activities that are already taking place in the area,” founder Anke Kuipers explains.
 “We know the area well and also know what’s missing.
 That’s why this is the perfect project for us.”

 “We hope that, due to the implementation of our concept, the Beatrixkwartier will change into a vibrant place, so that people will have more opportunities to engage, learn, and connect.
 We aim to make the Beatrixkwartier a happier and more interesting place to work and do business,” she adds.